 Hossein: The vulnerability happens when processing a font file with specially crafted Unicode Variation Sequences table.
 An integer overflow will lead to an under-sized buffer and then a memory corruption.
 This affects all supported versions of Windows x64 and x86.

-Flexera: What do customers potentially face should they fail to patch this vulnerability?
+Flexera: What do customers potentially face should they decide not to patch?

 Hossein: The issue happens within a core component of Windows and not a specific application.
 That is to say, any application using the affected API when processing fonts can be affected and, thus, it is better to be patched as soon as possible.